Army Men: Air Tactics

-Army Men: Air Tactics is a real-time tactics video game developed and published by The 3DO Company exclusively for Microsoft Windows.
-Air Tactics is a helicopter game using the Army Men 2 engine.
+Army Men: Air Tactics is a 2000 real-time tactics video game developed and published by The 3DO Company for Microsoft Windows.
+Air Tactics is a helicopter game using the Army Men II engine.

 Overview

 The player character is Captain William Blade of the Green Airborne Cavalry.
 The game is a top-down flight sim that places the player in a number of different helicopters.
 Captain Blade's main responsibility is to act as aerial support for Sarge Hawk and his men.
 The game introduces abilities such as lifting heavy objects and transporting them to other locations, landing on the ground to load/unload soldiers and unique airborne combat not seen in other games.
 In addition, the game contains a number of mini games such as playing air-hockey versus a Tan helicopter, as well as a number of static games.

 Reception

 The game received mixed reviews according to the review aggregation website GameRankings.